johnmartins/mysql-statement-builder/README.md

 from mysql.connector import pooling from contextlib import contextmanager

-from sedbackend.libs.mysqlutils import MySQLStatementBuilder, FetchType
+from mysqlsb import MySQLStatementBuilder, FetchType

 # Setup a connection pool using the MySQL python connector
 connection_pool = mysql.connector.pooling.MySQLConnectionPool(